 The Importance of Volume in Trading

-Price movements are the direction, trading volume is the fuel.
+Price movement is the direction, trading volume is the fuel.

 Volume tells us how much or little fuel is driving a price move.
 But this is often misinterpreted and misquoted as “volume needs to rise during an uptrend” or something like that, which is simply not true, as you will learn.

-Actually, just look at a chart!
+Look at a chart.
 Volume doesn’t continually rise during an uptrend.
 An uptrend on declining volume can last a long time, and we don’t want to fight that.
 But, as you will see later on, lower than average periods of volume and price movement are generally followed by periods of increased volume and price movement.

 Charts are provided by TradingView – the charts I personally use (Use the link to save up to $30 on charting packages).